 |July 27, 2015 - August 07, 2015||2||M-F 12:15-3:05P||Open||Timothy Syme||10334|

 Students should have a solid working knowledge of the main institutions of government and mechanisms of democratic rule in contemporary societies.
 They should be politically engaged, in whatever way, and aware, at least in outline, of some important social questions and issues.
-Students will benefit greatly from experience studying history, politics, economics, philosophy or other similar subject to a fairly high level.
+Students will benefit greatly from the experience of studying history, politics, economics, philosophy, or other similar subject to a fairly high level.